 In order to recognize your products, we need to know your products.
 The product feed section covers all details how to submit your product data to us and the specifications for your product or object images.

-To get started, you can signup at https://nyris.io/pricing/ or email us at support@nyris.io.
-Our team will provision Client ID and Client Secret to access our API.
-Feel free to always contact us should you have questions or suggestions for our service or this documentation.
+To get started, email us at mailto:support@nyris.io.
+Our team will provision API keys to access our API.
+Always feel free to contact us should you have questions or suggestions for our service or this documentation.
+In addition, you can always find our open source code github.com/nyris.

 Thank You & happy coding!